Welcome to Rebecca Muller CBT & EMDR online integrative Psychotherapy

 Together We are Known.

-In my practice I specialise in Trauma Focussed CBT & EMDR. offering a compassionate and professional space for healing.
-I believe true recovery begins when clients feel genuinely seen, heard, believed and known.
-My approach integrates evidence-based techniques with deep relational understanding, fostering trust and safety as we get to know each other.
-Every session is guided by respect for your unique story, helping you process trauma with care and support.
-You're not just a diagnosis.
-I see the whole person behind the pain.
-Together we work to build your resilience, restore hope, and empower you towards meaningful change.
-Your healing journey is personal, and I am here with you, every step of the way.
+In my practice I specialise in Trauma Focussed CBT & EMDR. offering a compassionate and professional space where healing can begin.
+I believe that true recovery starts, when you feel genuinely seen, heard, believed- and known.
+My approach combines evidence-based techniques with deeply relational focus, creating a sense of trust and safety as we get to know each other.
+Every session honours your unique story.
+You're not just a diagnosis-I see the whole person behind the pain.
+Together, we'll work to process your trauma with care and support, helping you build resilience, restore hope, and take empowered steps toward meaningful change.
+Your healing journey is deeply personal, and I will be with you, every step of the way.

 Together in Trauma.

-At the heart of our therapy, is a commitment to walking together in trauma.
-I understand that healing from trauma can feel isolating, but you don't have to face it alone.
-I offer more than my therapeutic expertise and skills; I bring genuine empathy, attuning to your experience with compassion, care and feeling.
-In each session we create a space, where you are met with understanding, not judgement.
-We honour your strength and vulnerability, working collaboratively to process pain, rebuild trust, and rediscover hope.
-Healing happens in relationship.
-I walk alongside you throughout therapy, and you are never alone in this.
-I step into your trauma and meet you there, in order to help and guide you back to living life to the full again.
+At the heart of our work, is a commitment to walking together through trauma.
+Healing can often feel lonely, but you don't have to face it alone.
+I bring more than therapeutic expertise- I bring genuine empathy, attuned to your experience with compassion and care.
+In each session we create a space, where you're met with understanding, not judgement.
+We honour both your strength and your vulnerability, working together to process pain, rebuild trust, and rediscover hope.
+Healing happens in relationship-and you won't have to do this by yourself.
+I walk alongside you throughout your journey, stepping into your story with you-not to fix or rescue you but to gently guide you back toward living a fuller, more connected life.

 Rise & Reclaim!

-My therapeutic approach is rooted in empathy, healing and the powerful theme of 'Rise & Reclaim'.
-Trauma may shape your past, but I'm a firm believer that it does not have to define your future.
-Together I support you rise, and help you to reclaim what your trauma tried to take.
-This process not only supports your recovery, but opens the door to post traumatic growth - where strength, meaning and self awareness can emerge from adversity.
-You are not just healing but emerging into a more empowered and connected self.
-This enables you to experience increased emotional well being, more harmonious relationships, a stronger sense of self, better physical health, a renewed purpose and can ripple out into many other areas of your life such as your work or academic life.
+My therapeutic approach is rooted in empathy, healing and the powerful belief of 'Rise & Reclaim'.
+While trauma may be part of your past, it does not have to define your future.
+Together, we'll work to help you rise from what's held you back, and reclaim what trauma tried to take away.
+This process is about more than just recovery- it opens the door to post traumatic growth, where new strength, meaning and self awareness can emerge from adversity.
+You're not just healing-you're becoming a more empowered, connected version of yourself.
+As this transformation unfolds, you may notice a greater sense of emotional wellbeing, deeper and more harmonious relationships, improved physical health, renewed purpose and more confidence in other areas of life-whether that's at work, in your studies or within your community.

 Issues I can help with